 How the Chance Drawing Works

-The results of the 2022 lottery drawing will be available online by 6pm on June 11, 2022.
+Join us at the 2023 Maine Moose Permit Lottery Drawing on Saturday, June 10 in Augusta.
+The results of the 2023 lottery drawing will be available online by 6pm on Saturday, June 10, 2023.

 The drawings for resident, non-resident, and adaptive unit permits will be held separately.